miho/iNumerics/README.md

 ## Usage:

-The static library libinumerics.a can be found in path/to/iNumerics/dist
+The static library `libinumerics.a` can be found in `path/to/iNumerics/dist`

-Example programs (only x86) can be found in path/to/iNumerics/dist/examples.
+Example programs (only x86) can be found in `path/to/iNumerics/dist/examples`.

 To use this library in an existing Xcode project, add the library as framework and add dist/include to the the project.
 Make sure you only add the libraries